Skip to content

 }

-- line 10: the publisher has a name for identification
+• line 10: the sender has a name for identification purposes

-- lines 15–26: the get method that returns the temperature and the set method that saves it.
-It is the set method that publishes the TemperatureTooHigh event if the temperature to be recorded exceeds the threshold in line 5.
-It publishes the event via the OnTemperatureTooHighHandler method in line 29, passing it a TemperatureTooHighEventArgs object as a parameter, in which the temperature that exceeded the threshold has been recorded.
+• lines 15-26: the method get which makes temperature and method set which records it.
+This is the set to publish the event TemperatureTropHaute if the temperature to be recorded exceeds the threshold on line 5.
+It publishes the event using the OnTemperatureTropHauteHandler from line 29 by passing a TemperatureTropHauteEventArgs in which the temperature that exceeded the threshold was recorded.

-- Lines 29–32: The TemperatureTropHaute event is published with the publisher itself as the first parameter and the TemperatureTropHauteEventArgs object received as a parameter as the second parameter.
+• lines 29-32: the event TemperatureTropHaute is published with the sender itself as 1st parameter and the object TemperatureTropHauteEventArgs received as parameter.

-The Subscriber class that will subscribe to the TemperatureTooHigh event is as follows:
+The class Underwriter who will subscribe to the event TemperatureTropHaute is as follows:

 using System;